Easyhaler Salbutamol Sulfate 100 micrograms per actuation inhalation powder

-On-demand use of Easyhaler Salbutamol Sulphate should not exceed four times daily.
+On-demand use of Easyhaler Salbutamol Sulfate should not exceed four times daily.
 Reliance on such frequent supplementary use, or a sudden increase in dose, indicates poorly controlled or deteriorating asthma (see section 4.4).

 Children aged 12 years and over: Dose as per adult population.

-On demand use of Easyhaler Salbutamol Sulphate should not exceed eight inhalations (800 micrograms) in any 24 hour period.
+On demand use of Easyhaler Salbutamol Sulfate should not exceed eight inhalations (800 micrograms) in any 24 hour period.